ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Counters until notable dates:

-Days until the next episode of Helluva Boss releases: 0

-Days until I finish 8th grade: 4
+Days until I finish 8th grade: 3

-Days until my family goes on vacation in Florida: 8
+Days until my family goes on vacation in Florida: 7

-Days until I begin high school: 87
+Days until I begin high school: 86

-Days until the baseball season ends: 120
+Days until the baseball season ends: 119

-Days until Halloween: 152
+Days until Halloween: 151

-Days until you will vote for Biden (provided you are 18+ and from the US): 157
+Days until you will vote for Biden (provided you are 18+ and from the US): 156

-Days until Thanksgiving: 180
+Days until Thanksgiving: 179

-Days until Christmas: 207
+Days until Christmas: 206

-Days until 2025: 214
+Days until 2025: 213

-Days until I become old enough to have sex in Denmark: 302
+Days until I become old enough to have sex in Denmark: 301

-Days until I get unbanned from both Scratch and HTS: 304
+Days until I get unbanned from both Scratch and HTS: 303

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)